apache/echarts-doc/en/option/series/boxplot.md

 ## hoverAnimation(boolean) = true

-Whether to enable the motion effect of hover on box.
+Whether to enable the animation when hovering on box.

 ## layout(string) = null

-layout methods, optional values:
+Layout methods, whose optional values are:

 + `'horizontal'`: horizontal layout of all boxes.

 + `'vertical'`: vertical layout of all boxes.

-The default value is decided by the current situation of coordinate axis: if `category` is horizontal axis, there would be horizontal layout; otherwise, there would be vertical layout; if there is no `category` axis, it would be horizontal layout.
+Default value is decided by the current coordinate axis so that if `category` is the horizontal axis, it would be horizontal layout; otherwise, it would be vertical layout; if there is no `category` axis, it would be horizontal layout.

 ## boxWidth(Array) = [7, 50]

-the limitation of box width. the array means: `[min, max]`.
+Up and bottom boundary of box width.
+The array is in the form of `[min, max]`.

-It could be absolute value, such as `[7, 50]`, and also could be percentage, such as `['40%', '90%']`.
-The percentage means the percentage of the maximum possible width.
+It could be absolute value in pixel, such as `[7, 50]`, or percentage, such as `['40%', '90%']`.
+The percentage means the percentage to the maximum possible width.

 {{use:partial-boxplot-item-style(prefix="#")}}